A self-contained proof of the Alt-Caffarelli-Friedman monotonicity formula: The first Dirichlet eigenvalue

-by \eqref{def.alpha} we conclude. \end{proof} Since the minimum in \eqref{spherepseudoeigen} when $\Gamma$ is a spherical cap is reached by a radially symmetric function, we can narrow down the set of optimal maps to one-variable (the colatitude) functions. \begin{lem} Let $\theta_0 \in (0,\pi)$, then
+for every $\theta \in (0,\pi)$, where $\cot(\cdot)$ is the \emph{cotangent function}, will play a central role.
+Since the minimum in \eqref{spherepseudoeigen} when $\Gamma$ is a spherical cap is reached by a function that is radially symmetric with respect to the center of $\Gamma$, we can narrow down the set of optimal maps to one-variable (the colatitude) functions. \begin{lem} Let $\theta_0 \in (0,\pi)$, then